Deconstructed fish tacos

 By the way, this also happens to be a very healthy dinner!
 Great for all of us attempting New Year’s resolutions but not willing to give up delicious food.

-5 thoughts on “Deconstructed fish tacos
+6 comments on “Deconstructed fish tacos”

 1. Just to let everyone know.
 The fish reheats very well the next day.